degawa/fed/README.md

 - type for *format item*
 - types for *edit descriptor*

 According to the Fortran standard, the *format specification* consists of *format items*.
 The *format items* is an aggregation of multiple *format item*.
 The *edit descriptor* is subdivided into three categories: *data edit descriptor*, *control edit descriptor*, and *character string edit descriptor*.
-A *format item* is one of *data edit descriptor*, *control edit descriptor*, *character string edit descritpro*, or repeated *format items*.
+A *format item* is one of *data edit descriptor*, *control edit descriptor*, *character string edit descriptor*, or repeated *format items*.

 However, users can use fed without paying attention to the differences between those types.